ditlef9/python-nextjs-postgresql-devsecops-gcp/user-feedback-form/README.md

 https://sendgrid.com/en-us > [Start for free]

+Create an
-Create a API key.
-We are going to pass it as a environment variable as `SENDGRID_API_KEY`
+[API key](https://app.sendgrid.com/settings/api_keys).
+We are going to pass it as an environment variable as `SENDGRID_API_KEY`

 We are going to use this later in order to send emails whenever there is a